splynx/docs/files/en/tickets/tickets.md

 The ticketing dashboard shows the following sections:
 * Status of all current/open tickets on the system.
-* General and per-agent statistics of all your support agents
+* General and per-agent statistics of the top 10
 * Live log of recent activities of tickets.
 * Quick reference to the tickets table of the administrator currently logged into the system
+* The table with a balance of assigned tickets to administrators or unassigned ones

 Administrators are able to create the tickets in 3 ways:
 1. From `Tickets > Dashboard` and clicking **Create** in the top right corner of the page.

 ![Create_ticket](admin_create_1.png)

-2. Directly from a customer's profile by clicking on the **Support** button and selecting **Create** from the drop-down menu.
+2. Directly from a customer's profile by clicking on the **Tickets** button and selecting **Create** from the drop-down menu.

 ![Create_ticket](admin_create_2.png)